Rosefae/rfantasy-megasale/README.md

-# eleventy-starter-template
+# rfantasy-megasale

-My 11ty starter template because I need one.
+Page listing all the books for the r/fantasy MegaSale because Reddit borked

 `npm start` and `localhost:8080`.